-My mom is the kind of person who, after an extended weekend away in Wisconsin, returns home with gifts – individually wrapped caramels thrown in a white paper bag, a creamer set to match a teapot and, for me, a cookbook plus, by virtue of my confiscating them, a bunch of rhubarb, picked fresh from the garden.
+My mom is the kind of person who, after an extended weekend away in Wisconsin, returns home with gifts – individually wrapped caramels thrown in a white paper bag, a matching sugar bowl and creamer set to go with your favorite teapot, a cookbook, and a bunch of rhubarb, picked fresh from the garden.

 For this and many other reasons, I love this woman.

 The closest I’ve come to growing my own rhubarb – beyond, I suppose, the minimal green thumb required for growing tomato plants –is pulling the leafy stalks out of the ground in someone else’s yard, while being told exactly how not to use the “fruit” that is actually a vegetable.

 The leafy parts are poisonous, but the reddish-pink stalks are tall and celery-like, easy to chop and turn into filling for pies, yeast breads, and crisps.